mariamarchwicka/periodicity_of_links/README.md

 -----

-We tested all knots up to 15 crossings and for periods 3, 5, 7, 9, 11, 13.
+We tested all knots up to 15 crossings and for the periodicity 3, 5, 7, 9, 11, 13.